gbkorr/Banana-Brawl-Bonanza/README.md

 <img width="600" height="400" alt="Screen Shot 2026-02-25 at 10 59 34" src="https://github.com/user-attachments/assets/c50e5ea1-4dbe-4684-a246-3d8e09a0ee03" />

+# Characters
+Almost all of these characters are fully sprited and coded!
+I just don't have footage of them all at the moment, and many have yet to be ported from the Alpha.

 ## Wild

 <img align="left" width="97" height="93" alt="Screen Shot 2026-02-25 at 10 38 44" src="https://github.com/user-attachments/assets/70571140-a3a6-4eb1-bb7e-89661790379f" />